sharonjanagal/sharanjanagal.github.io/README.md

 # sharanjanagal.github.io

-Hi, dear reader! welcome to this space of nothingness, and bear with my misadventures of 21 cm cosmology and Machine Learning....
+Hi, dear reader!
+Welcome to this space of nothingness, and bear with my misadventures of 21 cm cosmology and Machine Learning....

 Yup, yup, some big words.
 Just six months ago, even I knew nothing about these two words, but here I am writing this discription of what it is..
 Before this, a small introduction to me.
 I am a seeker of knowledge, nothing else.
 Although, officially doing a Masters of Astronomy, I am master of none.
 But, a little jack of some trades.